 Each summer Chrysalis students (staff, and often parents too!) have the privilege to explore northwest Montana, and parts of Canada.
-Students are on campus Monday through Friday morning so that regular therapy, family phone calls, remedial academic work, and on campus activities can continue to take place.
-In between the usual responsibilities on these days students are enjoying the great outdoors and swimming in the lake, gardening, riding horses, doing art projects, volunteering at the local animal shelter, and more.
-We think that it's important for our students to have a break from full time school, and a summer full of opportunities to enjoy our beautiful surroundings is very rewarding!
+Students are on campus Monday through Thursday morning so that regular therapy, family phone calls, remedial academic work, and on-campus activities can continue to take place.
+In between the usual responsibilities on these days students are enjoying the great outdoors and swimming in the lake, gardening, doing art projects, volunteering at the local animal shelter, and more.
 Summer at Chrysalis is an excellent time for students to grow in their relationships, to be physically and emotionally challenged, and to have parents join us on robust adventures.

-During the summer months, Friday, Saturday, and Sunday are designated adventure days!
-Experienced and energetic adventure staff take the students hiking, biking, horseback riding, rock climbing, and rafting.
+During the summer months, Friday and Saturday are designated adventure days!
+Experienced and energetic adventure staff take the students hiking, biking, rock climbing, and rafting.
 The mountains and lakes are our playground, and northwest Montana has endless recreation opportunities.
 We are regularly engaging in day adventure trips on these long weekends, with additional multi-day trips through the summer.

 Father-Daughter Canoe Trip

 Dads and daughters paddle the wild and scenic section of the Missouri River in eastern Montana on this five day retreat.
 Unlike Lewis and Clark, we paddle with the current!
 This trip includes a canyon hike up to "hole in the wall" that overlooks the river.
 We camp by the river's edge, and therapy takes place both formally and organically throughout the trip.
 And the adventure staff always feed us incredible food!